 28. The CSP for 2023-2027 will be focused on complementing and aligning with the Government's social protection system and strengthening national targeting processes to ensure that the most vulnerable people are included and that shock-responsive mechanisms are strengthened.
-The major strategic shift is a stronger focus on resilience building achieved through a development-centric, long-term approach that positions WFP to help expand, strengthen and complement social protection measures, with the addition of a new contingency measure that will allow WFP to augment the Government's response to food insecurity and threats to development gains brought about during and in the aftermath of shocks.
+The major strategic shift is a stronger focus on resilience building achieved through a development-centric, long-term approach, with the addition of a new contingency measure that will allow WFP to augment the Government's response to food insecurity and threats to development gains brought about during and in the aftermath of shocks.